Last year we donated 18,000 gifts to those who wouldn’t usually receive a present on Christmas day. Can you help reach even more people this year?

 We’re not doing this for anything other than wanting to support our communities and bring a little bit of joy to some of the most vulnerable members of society across the UK.
-We’re giving gifts too, and have made an additional £25,000 worth of boxes across our 175 stores on top of our customer donations.
-Our team will be preparing, wrapping and delivering the boxes to ensure they arrive in time for Christmas.
+We’re giving gifts too, and have made an additional £17,500 worth of gifts across our 175 stores on top of our customer donations.
+Our team will be preparing and delivering the gifts to ensure they arrive in time for Christmas.

-My store has run out of tags and shoe boxes, what can I do to help?
+My store has run out of tags, what can I do to help?

 We’ve been overwhelmed at the response so far to our Delivering Joy initiative.

-We’re replenishing tags and boxes as quickly as we can, and we’re also encouraging people to use any unwanted shoeboxes they may have at home (we love recycling!).
+We’re replenishing tags as quickly as we can.
 For more information, please head to your local Dunelm Community Facebook group for the latest updates, or speak to a colleague if you happen to be going to a store.

 I work at an organisation that would really benefit from donations – how can we get involved/fill in some tags?